Lambda-fr/Steam-achievements-alert-discord-bot/README.md

 <img width="698" height="493" alt="image" src="https://github.com/user-attachments/assets/3cecea61-2112-4038-a736-9bcc040b9acd" />

-### 7. Achievement Leaderboard (`/leaderboard`)
+### 4. Achievement Leaderboard (`/leaderboard`)

 Displays a leaderboard of players based on the number of games completed.
 Also displays the total number of achievements unlocked in any games.

 <img width="465" height="498" alt="image" src="https://github.com/user-attachments/assets/a813b6ac-543d-4c05-9b8c-ef3119e0a9cb" />

-### 8. Achievement Report (`/achievement_report` and `/set-achievements-report-schedule`)
+### 5. Achievement Report (`/achievement_report` and `/set-achievements-report-schedule`)

-Generates a report of unlocked achievements.
+*   **`/achievement_report`**: Generates a report of unlocked achievements for a specified period (last 24 hours, last week, last month, or last year).
-An automatic report can also be set with **`/set-achievements-report-schedule`**.
-It will be sent periodically according to the chosen interval.
+*   **`/set-achievements-report-schedule`**: Configures an automatic report to be sent periodically (daily, weekly, or monthly) to a designated channel.
+You can also specify a timestamp for the first report or disable the automatic reports.

 <img width="373" height="688" alt="image" src="https://github.com/user-attachments/assets/2a7bde19-4537-4cab-95d2-70bf1c41af59" />

-### 9. Configuration and Management Commands
+### 6. Configuration and Management Commands

 *   `/add_player`: Adds a player to track.
-You need to provide the steam ID for each player you want to track.
+You need to provide the Steam ID for each player you want to track.
 *   `/remove_player`: Removes a tracked player.
 *   `/add_game`: Registers a game.
-Needed to list achievements, display progress and history of a specific game.
+Needed to list achievements, display progress, and history of a specific game.
 *   `/remove_game`: Removes a registered game.
 *   `/list_players`: Lists all tracked players.
 *   `/list_games`: Lists all registered games.
 *   `/change_user_color`: Changes the color associated with a user in the history.
-*   `/set_new_achievements_display`: Configures the channel where new achievement alerts should be sent, indicates if all games should be tracked.
+*   `/set_new_achievements_display`: Configures the channel where new achievement alerts should be sent, and indicates if all games should be tracked.
 *   `/set_achievement_report_schedule`: Configures the frequency and channel for achievement reports.
-*   `/ping`: Checks the bot liveness.
+*   `/ping`: Checks the bot's liveness.
 *   `/refresh_owned_games`: Updates the list of games owned by players.
-Do this when owned games of a specific player were not fetched correclty (it can be seen when total playtime is missing or games are missing in leaderboard especially)
+Use this when owned games of a specific player were not fetched correctly (e.g., total playtime is missing or games are missing in the leaderboard).

 ## Required Configuration